siwonlee/dexcom_web/README.md

 ## How to use

 Webserver with php interpreter installed is required.
-Put you id and password on the php script(index.php)
+Put your id and password of Dexcom account on the php script(index.php)